High tea (and coffee) off the high street – Grab a cup of coffee or enjoy a cup of tea at one of the hidden gems in the greater Knysna area.

 The Charlesford Farm Café is a rustic venue that serves fantastic coffee and café fare at the Charlesford Farm Meat Co. and Deli.
 It’s also the perfect place to pick up farm fresh meats for a braai at your accommodation.

 The greater Knysna area is filled with café’s, coffee shops and restaurants that serve good coffee.
-Find them all here (link to listings).
+All you need is time to try them all!

-* Written by Jacques Marais – Novemeber 2020
+* Written by Jacques Marais – Updated May 2021